What are the benefits of prenatal care?

 Prenatal care is important to stay healthy during pregnancy.
 The doctor and nurse will monitor the baby’s development and perform routine tests to help find and prevent any possible complications or problems.
-These regular prenatal checkups can help the female learn to take best care of herself and her baby during pregnancy and steps to ease any discomfort during pregnancy.
+These regular prenatal checkups can help the female learn to take the best care of herself and her baby during pregnancy and steps to ease any discomfort during pregnancy.

-Reduced risk of complications during pregnancy, labor or delivery
+- Reduced risk of complications during pregnancy, labor or delivery

-Reduced risk of birth defects
+- Reduced risk of birth defects

-Regular tests, ultrasounds and diagnosis during pregnancy
+- Regular tests, ultrasounds and diagnosis during pregnancy

-Proper nutritional information
+- Proper nutritional information

 How often the female goes for prenatal visits depends on how far along her pregnancy is.
 A female’s medical history and health condition can also determine the number of prenatal visits she needs.
-Females with high risk pregnancy may need more prenatal visits and regular care.
+Females with high-risk pregnancy may need more prenatal visits and regular care.
 Typical prenatal care schedule for a female who is between the age of 18 to 35 years old and healthy is-

-Visit to doctor every 4 - 6 weeks for the first 32 weeks of pregnancy
+- Visit to doctor every 4 - 6 weeks for the first 32 weeks of pregnancy

-Visit to doctor every 2 or 3 weeks for the 32nd-37th weeks of pregnancy
+- Visit to doctor every 2 or 3 weeks for the 32nd-37th weeks of pregnancy

-Visit to doctor every week from the 37th week until delivery of the baby
+- Visit to doctor every week from the 37th week until delivery of the baby

-The doctor might ask the female to visit for antenatal check-ups more often if she has a high-risk pregnancy.
+- The doctor might ask the female to visit for antenatal check-ups more often if she has a high-risk pregnancy.

 Most females have a normal pregnancy without any complications.
-However, some pregnant females might experience complications which can involve their health or the baby’s health.
+However, some pregnant females might experience complications that can involve their health or the baby’s health.
 Sometimes, various diseases or conditions the female has before pregnancy can lead to complications in pregnancy.
 Some complications may also occur during delivery.

 Most of such complications which occur during pregnancy and at the time of delivery can be prevented and detected early with prenatal visits.
 Early detection with prenatal care can reduce further risks to the female and the baby.